Edward Wood, 1st Earl of Halifax: Private life

+Halifax had also with Mrs. F. E. B. in Oxford a natural son, J. L. B., born on 5 December 1940, who became a famous Indologist.
+He must have been conceived at the time of Halifax's speech to the undergraduates of Oxford in the Sheldonian on 27 February 1940, as Chancellor of the University and Foreign Secretary, a speech which "was both a spirited defence of the values of Christian civilization and a personal contribution to the debate on war aims".

 In popular culture

 Lord Halifax was portrayed in Richard Attenborough's blockbuster film Gandhi by John Gielgud, depicting his time as Viceroy of India and his role in negotiations with Gandhi regarding Indian independence.
-Halifax was also portrayed in the 2017 film Darkest Hour by Stephen Dillane.
+Halifax was also portrayed, as an antagonist, in the 2017 film Darkest Hour by Stephen Dillane.